jhpyle/docassemble/_docs/fields.md

    want the user to be able to go back and set his or her age to 30, at least not without a reconsideration of the definition of `eligible_for_medicare`.
-Therefore, it is important that the interview author control what the user can edit.
+Therefore, it is important that the interview developer control what the user can edit.
-2. A list of answers already provided might not be user-friendly unless the interview author presents it in a logically organized fashion.
+2. A list of answers already provided might not be user-friendly unless the interview developer presents it in a logically organized fashion.
 The order in which the questions were asked is not necessarily the most logical way to present the information for editing.